ArveyArcilla/Arrowsmith-4-probably-my-main-/README.md

 (Number)mm - How big is the caliber of the gun

-AP- Armor Piercing shell
+AP - Armor Piercing shell

-APHE- Armor Piercing Hight Explosive shell
+APHE - Armor Piercing Hight Explosive shell

 APDS - Armor-Piercing Discarding Sabot shell